WordPress/gutenberg/docs/how-to-guides/platform/custom-block-editor.md

 ## Introduction

-The Gutenberg codebase can be daunting at first, with its many packages and components.
+With its many packages and components, the Gutenberg codebase can be daunting at first.
 But at its core, it's all about managing and editing blocks.
 So if you want to work on the editor, it's essential to understand how block editing works at a fundamental level.

 This guide will walk you through building a fully functioning, custom block editor "instance" within WordPress.
 Along the way, we'll introduce you to the key packages and components, so you can see how the block editor works under the hood.

-By the end of this article, you'll have a solid understanding of the block editor's inner workings, and you'll be well on your way to creating your own block editor instances.
+By the end of this article, you will have a solid understanding of the block editor's inner workings and be well on your way to creating your own block editor instances.

 <div class="callout callout-tip">
 	The code used throughout this guide is available for download in the <a href="https://github.com/getdave/standalone-block-editor">accompanying WordPress plugin</a>.
 The demo code in this plugin as an essential resource.